Silver Was the Future

 A significant portion of this book was screen-printed by hand to underscore the mechanics of Warhol's artistic process.
 Images of The Factory and its Superstars were printed in translucent silver ink, overlapping photographs of twentieth-century factories and their workers.
 Xerox-manipulated typography was also printed on silver stock throughout.

-Student Project.
+Student project.
 Not meant for publication or commercial use.